iamarkadyt/aacli/README.md

 <img src="https://github.com/iamarkadyt/aws-auth/raw/master/media/login.gif" alt="login example" />

-Notice how easy it is to create and use multiple concurrent AWS sessions.
+Notice how easy it is to create, store and use multiple concurrent AWS sessions.
+Example use case is to have active sessions for development, staging or production AWS accounts, switching between them as code roll out process progresses forward.

 # Installation